CirroBio/Cirro-SDK-Python/README.md

   Validate that the contents of a local folder match those of a dataset in Cirro

 Options:
-  --name TEXT                  Name or ID of the dataset --project TEXT               Name or ID of the project --data-directory TEXT        Local directory you wish to validate -i, --interactive            Gather arguments interactively
+  --dataset TEXT               Name or ID of the dataset --project TEXT               Name or ID of the project --data-directory TEXT        Local directory you wish to validate -i, --interactive            Gather arguments interactively